core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Regardless of what it actually supports, each enpoint of a group is aware of whether the group uses the group mode, or the pairwise mode, or both.

-All members of a group maintain a Security Context as defined in Section 3 of {{RFC8613}} and extended as defined in this section.
+All members of a group maintain a Security Context as defined in {{Section 3 of RFC8613}} and extended as defined in this section.
 How the Security Context is established by the group members is out of scope for this specification, but if there is more than one Security Context applicable to a message, then the endpoints MUST be able to tell which Security Context was latest established.

 The default setting for how to manage information about the group, including the Security Context, is described in terms of a Group Manager (see {{group-manager}}).
 In particular, the Group Manager indicates whether the group uses the group mode, the pairwise mode, or both of them, as part of the group data provided to candidate group members when joining the group.

 The remainder of this section provides further details about the Security Context of Group OSCORE.
-In particular, each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}).
+In particular, each endpoint which is member of a group maintains a Security Context as defined in {{Section 3 of RFC8613}}, extended as follows (see {{fig-additional-context-information}}).

 * One Common Context, shared by all the endpoints in the group.
 Several new parameters are included in the Common Context.